 Our investigations show that Turbellaria feed on Nematodes, Rotatoria, Diatoms, Tardigrades, Thekamoeba and even their own conspecifics.
 Experiments on the feeding rate with selected species of Platyhelminthes and Nematodes will provide data on the quantities and importance of this group as predators.

 A mixed beech forest near Görlitz has been continuously investigated since 2010.
 With the help of the accompanying data, the changes in abundance as a function of anthropogenic and climatic factors can be shown.

 From 2011 onwards, further sites (coniferous forests with and without moss as ground cover, grassland, sandy soils, post-mining landscapes, mofette fields) were recorded.

 B. Evolutionary and functional-morphologic investigations

-C. Methods for extraction of free – living Plathelminthes from soil samples
+C. Methods for extraction of free – living Platyhelminthes from soil samples

-The quantitative extraction of free-living Plathelminthes from soil samples has long been a problem.
+The quantitative extraction of free-living Platyhelminthes from soil samples has long been a problem.
 In comparative studies we have tested different methods.
-Due to the high organic content of terrestrial soils, different extraction methods used for plathelminthes living in marine sediments cannot be applied.
+Due to the high organic content of terrestrial soils, different extraction methods used for Platyhelminthes living in marine sediments cannot be applied.
 A seawater ice extraction, on the other hand, extracts quantitatively in clear dependence on the salt concentration.

 A favourable, time-saving method for the extraction of Turbellaria from terrestrial soils is the extraction with gauze bags immersed in fresh water.
 This method is used as standard method in our section